-- How are students selected for STEP?
-Participation in STEP is determined solely by the Office of Undergraduate Admissions.
-The Admissions staff recommends students for STEP based on the assessment that the students' overall application credentials indicate strong potential for success at AU.
-They require that these students undergo focused supplemental instruction and preparation for the high school to college transition as a condition of their admission to AU.
+Participation in STEP is determined by the Office of Undergraduate Admissions.
+The admissions staff recommends students for STEP based on the indications within a student's application that they can succeed at AU.
+They require that these students undergo supplemental instruction that to prepare them for the transition to college.

 COST OF PROGRAM

-Each STEP student receives financial support to cover most on-site expenses incurred during the seven weeks of the program.
-Covered expenses include the following:
+Each STEP student receives financial support to cover most costs during the seven weeks of the program.
+Covered costs include:

 workshops and university-sponsored extracurricular activities

 use of AU's academic, athletic, and recreational facilities

 Students will be responsible for some meals, transportation, and personal expenses while attending STEP.

-- Financial Aid after STEP.
-Students are encouraged to resolve any outstanding issues with a financial aid counselor prior to their arrival at AU for STEP.
+Students are encouraged to resolve any outstanding issues with a financial aid counselor before arriving at AU for STEP.
 STEP students will have time to connect with the Financial Aid Office to discuss their financial aid packages for the year, if necessary.
 E-mail email@example.com with any questions that you may have about that process.

 ARRIVAL & DEPARTURE

-All requests must be submitted to the Center for Diversity & Inclusion via e-mail (firstname.lastname@example.org) or phone (202-885-3651) by May 15, 2013.
-These requests include the following:
+All requests must be submitted to the Center for Diversity & Inclusion via e-mail or phone (202-885-3651) by May 15, 2017.

 All health insurance and immunization forms should be submitted to the Student Health Center prior to arriving to campus for STEP.

 HOUSING, DINING, & TRANSPORTATION

-- Housing.
 Students are required to live in university residence halls during STEP (weekend visits home are allowed).
 Undergraduate STEP Assistants also live in the halls to assist students in their transition to AU and to create a living and learning environment comparable to what students will encounter during the academic year.

 Double rooms are equipped with two standard twin sized beds, two desks with chairs, two bookcases, two Ethernet hookups, and built-in storage cabinets and closets.
 Triple rooms are equipped with three of the aforementioned items, but have 2 built-in units.
-Rooms are equipped with telephone connections for on-campus service, cable television, and EagleNet (the AU computer network).
-Residence halls have kitchens on each floor.
+Rooms are equipped with telephone connections for on-campus service, cable television, and internet access (both wired and wireless).
+Most residence halls have kitchens on each floor.

-Roommates are paired based on interests, hobbies, sleeping habits, and extracurricular activities, which students share on the STEP Enrollment Form.
+Roommates are paired based on interests, hobbies, sleeping habits, and extracurricular activities, which students share on the STEP Registration Form.
 Because this is a prime opportunity to meet new people, we do not pair siblings or friends together.
 You will receive your roommate assignment by early June, along with your room assignment and other important check-in information.

-- What should I bring?
 Students should bring personal items, such as an alarm clock, a desk lamp, hangers, an iron, linens, pillows, a radio, toiletries, towels, and shower shoes.
-Click here for a list of suggested items to bring.

-- Dining.
 Students will be provided with meals in the Terrace Dining Room (TDR) and EagleBucks for the seven weeks of the program.
 TDR is the main student dining facility on campus, and meal swipes can be used only there.
 EagleBucks is credit on the student's ID card, which can be used at various on-campus dining facilities, as well as at several off-campus dining vendors.
 Visit Housing and Dining Programs for more information on campus dining options.

-- Transportation.
 The AU shuttle offers free, easy access to Metro (the Washington Metropolitan area subway system) and nearby grocery stores and restaurants.
 There is also a cab stand on-campus, near the south residence halls.

-IMPORTANT DATES, SCHEDULE, & ACTIVITIES
+SCHEDULE & ACTIVITIES

-- What is Eagle Summit?
 Eagle Summit is AU’s new student orientation designed to welcome new students and their families to AU.
-In addition to meeting with your advisor and finalizing your course schedule, you will become familiar with the campus, learn more about the programs offered, take your math placement exam, and build friendships with other incoming AU students.
+In addition to meeting with your advisor and finalizing your course schedule, you will become familiar with the campus, learn more about the programs offered, and build friendships with other incoming AU students.